richardschoen/howtostuff/writelogmessagefromstoredprocedure.md

 ;
 ```

-##Call sproc with ? for output parameter.
+## Call sproc with ? parameter marker/placeholder for output parameter.
 This will get ACS to output to its message window.
 ```
 call QGPL/SpOpPgmMsg(?);
 ```

-##This is what ACS shows after call to stored procedure
+## This is what ACS shows after call to stored procedure
 Return Code = 0
 **Output Parameter #1 (MSGVAR) = I am a test message**
 Statement ran successfully   (152 ms)